opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 ## Request signing

-Requests from the Security plugin to the IdP can optionally be signed.
+Requests from the security plugin to the IdP can optionally be signed.
 Use the following settings to configure request signing.

 Name | Description
 :--- | :---